 - Drive more traffic to your website and the content on it.
 When a new piece of content is uploaded to the resource centre, it’s a good idea to share not just on one platform, but across as many social channels as you can.
 Remember that more exposure = more engagement = more click-throughs to your website.
 Additionally, be sure to repost existing content where you can to increase the mileage of your assets.

 - Measure what matters.
-The analytics offered by LinkedIn, Facebook, Instagram, Twitter, and more are invaluable to see which types of posts are doing well, which pieces of content are getting clicked on the most, and whether your target audience is engaging with your messaging.
+The analytics offered by LinkedIn, Facebook, Instagram, Twitter, and more are invaluable to see which types of posts are doing well, which type of content help receive Facebook leads which pieces of content are getting clicked on the most, and whether your target audience is engaging with your messaging.
 Examples include engagement rate, click-through rate, impressions, and many more.
 These not only help you to optimise your feed, but also to hone your content according to your audience’s tastes.

 But don’t just take our word for it.
 Here are some examples of network enterprises that are killing it on social media at the moment.

 Arista distributes its content simultaneously across all of its social media channels, giving each piece as much airtime as possible.
 This will have clear benefits for clicks and content engagement, not to mention the increased traffic to their website.